jollygoodcode/rails-carrier/README.md

 #### _Adjusting your PATH environment_

-Choose option `Use Git and optional Unix tools from the Windows Command Prompt`
+Choose option `Use Git and optional Unix tools from the Windows Command Prompt`.

 #### _Configuring the line ending conversions_

-Choose option `Checkout as-is, commit Unix-style line endings`
+Choose option `Checkout as-is, commit Unix-style line endings`.

 ### Are you on Mac?